SNEWS2/hop-SNalert-app/snews-app-tutorial.md

-# Tutorial to run SNEWS's `snews` app
+# The SuperNova Early Warning System `snews` app

-This is a tutorial on how to install and run the SuperNova Early Warning System ("SNEWS") alert app, a Python program that uses the `hop-client` software to send messages for multi-messenger astrophysics.
+This is a tutorial on how to install and run the SuperNova Early Warning System ("SNEWS") alerting app, a Python program that uses the `hop-client` software to help observatories and particle detectors coordinate messages and potentially observe of the next galactic supernova.

 This tutorial will show you how to create a local messaging system which will:
 1) create messages from mock astrophysics experiments